hubmapconsortium/documentation/docs/assays/metadata/cosmx-proteomics.md

 # CosMx Proteomics Metadata Attributes

-These metadata fields have been collected for CosMx Proteomics data.<br />
-These fields are available from the [HuBMAP Search and Entity APIs](/apis) at ```Dataset.metadata.<attribute>```.<br />
+The attributes shown here have been colleced for CosMx Proteomics data, available from the [HuBMAP Search and Entity APIs](/apis) at ```Dataset.metadata.<attribute>```.<br />
-See the latest version of the [CosMx Proteomics Ingest Metadata Specifications](https://hubmapconsortium.github.io/ingest-validation-tools/cosmx-proteomics/current/) for the schema and directory structure needed when uploading data.
+These attributes are harmonized across all versions of the CosMx Proteomics metadata specifications.
+See the latest version of the [CosMx Proteomics Metadata Specifications](https://hubmapconsortium.github.io/ingest-validation-tools/cosmx-proteomics/current/) for the schema and directory structure needed when ingesting Segmentation Mask metadata.
 &nbsp;

 <span style="color:red" title="Required">*</span><span class="requiredNote"> indicates a required field</span>